blockjon/octopus/README.md

 Octopus
 =======
-Octopus lets you to Create, Update, Read and Delete models from any backend using any persistence/storage system (database, file, cache, queues etc.).
+Octopus lets you to Create, Update, Read and Delete models using any backend as your persistence/storage system (databases, files, caches, queues etc.).
+Rather than programing against a specific vendor libraries such as MySQL and Mongo, consider using Octopus... the one data access API that can rule them all!

 The Octopus API Is Simple:
 -------------